Aging In Place – Maximizing Comfort

-Having specific requirements, Jim and Grace’s bedroom and Heritage Room could be individually controlled and kept warmer than the rest of the home, for their comfort.
+Having specific requirements Jim and Grace’s bedroom and Heritage Room could be individually controlled and kept warmer than the rest of the home, for their comfort.
 Frank, also living on the main floor and given his proximity to the main area of the home was able to keep his room on the common thermostat.
-The upstairs floor which sleeps Mom and Dad, and their two daughters, has its own controlled space with the new split system.
+The upstairs floor which sleeps Lisa and Rusty, and their two daughters, has its own controlled space with the new split system.

 Adding an addition to a home has a broader spectrum of needs beyond temperature control, and takes into consideration many code requirements i.e. the Model Energy Code.
 In a previous story about this family, we wrote about a Family Heritage and their experience remodeling their home while coping with dementia.
 The next segment in this series shares their struggle on choosing the best floor plan to fit their needs.